AndrewJia/cse15l-lab-reports/labreport-1.md

 * Generate a ssh key pair to avoid having to type in your password every time
 * ssh-keygen generates the keys
 * ssh-add for Windows users [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation)
-* login and run mkdir .ssh to create a .ssh folder on the server, then logout
+* Login and run mkdir .ssh to create a .ssh folder on the server, then logout
 * scp (location of public key on local computer) cs15lwi22zzz@ieng6.ucsd.edu:~/.ssh/authorized_keys to add public key to server

 ## Optimizing Remote Running
 ![Image](./report1-images/optimizingremote.png)
 * Commands in quotes after ssh will run the commands, then exit
-* semicolons can be used to run multiple commands on teh same line
+* Semicolons can be used to run multiple commands on teh same line
 * cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI

 ## Conclusion